MrDSGC/Pretend-Pigskin/src/notes/eng-notes.md

 ### cadence stuff:
 - transaction to access topshot
 - create contract for minting resource
-- create contract for minting player card
+- create contract for minting player card? do we even mint a card?i want this token to have 0 value and be tied to the topshot. is that possible? want a lot of meta data. how much metadata is too much?

 ### regular fullstack stuff
 - generate league/league db structure